ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ## Format Preservation

-- If the 16‑byte ciphertext begins with an IPv4‑mapped prefix, it **MUST** be rendered as a dotted‑decimal IPv4 address.
+- If the 16-byte ciphertext begins with an IPv4-mapped prefix, it MUST be rendered as a dotted-decimal IPv4 address.
 - Otherwise, it is interpreted as an IPv6 address.

-> **Note:**
-> To ensure IPv4 format preservation, implementers **MUST** consider using cycle‑walking, a 32-bit random permutation, or an FPE mode if required.
+To ensure IPv4 format preservation, implementers MUST consider using cycle-walking (repeatedly encrypting until a valid IPv4-mapped address is obtained), a 32-bit random permutation, or a Format-Preserving Encryption (FPE) mode as specified in {{NIST-SP-800-38G}}.

-# Non‑Deterministic Encryption {#non-deterministic-encryption}
+# Non-Deterministic Encryption {#non-deterministic-encryption}

-Non‑deterministic encryption leverages a tweakable block cipher together with a random tweak.
-For implementation details, see {{pseudocode-and-examples}}.
+Non-deterministic encryption leverages a tweakable block cipher together with a random tweak.
+For implementation details, see {{Pseudocode and Examples}}.

-> **Alternatives to Random Tweaks:**
-> While this specification recommends the use of uniformly random tweaks for non-deterministic encryption, other approaches are possible.
-> For example, a monotonic counter could be used as a tweak, but this is difficult to maintain in distributed systems and, if the counter is not encrypted and the tweakable block cipher is not secure against related-tweak attacks, this could enable correlation attacks.
-> Another alternative is to use UUIDs (such as UUIDv6 or UUIDv7) as tweaks; however, these would reveal the original timestamp of the logged IP addresses, which may not be desirable from a privacy perspective.
-> Although the birthday bound is a concern with random tweaks, the use of random tweaks remains the recommended and most practical approach, offering the best tradeoffs for most real-world use cases.

 ## Encryption Process